PGM-Lab/InferPy/docs/notes/bayesianNN.rst

 Training a neural network
 -------------------------

-We employ a simple feedforward network with 20 hidden units to try to fit the data.
+For illustrating We employ a simple feedforward network with 20 hidden units.

 .. code:: python3